Share This Article

 In my previous article, Back-to-School Strategies for Success, I outlined some helpful tips that parents can look at to help their children thrive this school year.

-These strategies can be applied to going back to school this semester, and in fact, should be applied through the school year for optimum success.
+These strategies can be applied to going back to school this semester, and in fact, should be applied throughout the school year for optimum success.

 Going Back to School Tips